OwenkVella/Univariate-and-Multivariate-Extreme-Value-Analysis-of-Dusseldorf-Hydrological-Data/README.md

 # Copula-Extreme
-This repository contains the R-scripts for the UOM dissertation
+This repository contains the R-scripts for the UOM dissertation.
+Esstentially, the R-scripts are splitted